winlibs/libzip/INSTALL.md

 If you are compiling on a system with a small stack size, add `-DZIP_ALLOCATE_BUFFER` to `CFLAGS`.

+If you are building on a 32-bit Linux system it might be necessary to define `_FILE_OFFSET_BITS` to `64`.
+Your distro will need to provide a `fts.h` file that is new enough to support this, or the build will break in `zipcmp`.

 You can get verbose build output with by passing `VERBOSE=1` to `make`.